matemat13/MCserver-RaspberryGPIO/README.md

 1)
 Install MCserver (http://mc-server.org) on your Raspberry Pi.
 I had to build it manually, otherwise it gave me a SegFault after start - it takes about an hour to build (or you can use distributed build like distcc).
+Note: This problem went away with newer MCserver releases.

 2)
 a) The Lua version.